mjz-smu/codelab_instructions/README.md

 ### Performance benchmarking on public cloud

-Challenges often arise in selecting appropriate benchmarks, configuring nontrivial environments, and sifting through results for actionable intelligence and reporting.
+Challenges often arise in selecting appropriate benchmarks, configuring nontrivial environments, achieving consistent results, and sifting through results for actionable intelligence and reporting.

 Conducting performance benchmarking in public cloud adds layers to the challenge.
-Experiments need to provision resources in cloud, navigate security protections by adjusting firewall rules, and eventually deprovision resources for cost economies.
+Experiments need to provision resources in cloud, navigate security protections by adjusting firewall rules, and eventually deprovision resources for cost efficiency.

 [PerfKit Benchmarker](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker)
 was created to aid benchmark selection, execution, and analysis using public